Debate: "It's Just War - Should Christians Fight?"

 Bercot gives a good answer: his camp believes war and killing is "sin," but they cannot and should not judge.

-THIS IS my biggest problem - even the name of the web site hosting the video speaks to this sense of spiritual superiority: Followers of the Way.
+THIS IS my biggest problem - even the name of the web site hosting the video when I first watched it speaks to this sense of spiritual superiority: Followers of the Way.
 The implication is that only they are truly following the way.
 This is confirmed when you read their fundamental positions on the "About" page.
 The first point reads:

 We affirm the historic tenets of the Christian faith (for example, as taught in the Apostles' Creed), but believe that many modern churches have departed from the one true faith by denying the gospel itself.
 The gospel at its essence is about...Jesus' incarnation, crucifixion, and resurrection.
 King Jesus reigns over this kingdom, and calls us to renounce our prior allegiances and lay down everything to follow Him. (emphasis added)